 2. Willow Springs and Willowbrook.

 Genesee is a residential community located in the foothills just above Golden, Colorado.
-Genesee’s 883 homes have been constructed on 2,000 acres of spectacular mountain property.
-It has easy access to metro Denver to the east and world-class ski areas to the west, but most notable are its mountain views, 12 miles of maintained hiking trails and 1200 acres of dedicated open space.
-Covenant protected, it also has amenities for its residents that include two pools, tennis and pickle ball courts, a full fitness center, and its own fire station.
+Genesee’s 883 homes were constructed on 2,000 acres of spectacular mountain property.
+From Genessee, you’ll have easy access to metro Denver to the east and world-class ski areas to the west.
+Most notable are its mountain views, 12 miles of maintained hiking trails and 1200 acres of dedicated open space.
+Covenant protected, Genesee also has amenities including two pools, tennis and pickle ball courts, and its own fire station.

 4. Waterton Canyon.

 Waterton Canyon sits near Chatfield Reservoir, nearest to the city of Littleton and just 35 minutes from Denver.
 A variety of hiking trails are available.
 Trails can take from two to six hours with an approximate gain in elevation of 700’.
 For example, it’s a 6.2-mile trail to the Strontia Springs Dam or 12.4 miles round trip.

 Visitors enjoy hiking, mountain biking, fishing, horseback riding, picnicking, and soaking up nature.
 You can even spot the occasional Bighorn sheep, bald eagle, and deer.